Last updated on September 21st, 2022 at 03:18 pm

 Because oftentimes a patient isn’t actually on board with doing the treatment, but they won’t actually bring up their concern or objection at first.
 They’ll nod their head and act like their on the same page with you…until it’s time to arrange finances and get started.
 That’s when the objections come out, and usually it’s the doctor who is the most qualified to answer their questions and concerns—not the receptionist or financial coordinator.

-Now as far as issues relating to your fees, Dr. Greg Winteregg gives some good advice in this video:
+Now as far as issues relating to your fees, our COO, Jeff Blumberg, gives some good advice in this video:

 That’s my advice.
 It all starts with having the right attitude and then it’ll come across to the patient.
 Confidence comes through good training and experience putting it to use.
 Just like with dentistry, you needed to learn the proper way to place a crown before you could be confident doing it—well, you also need to get learn the proper way to communicate and present treatment to patients.
-We can provide you with that training at MGE.
+We can provide you with that training at the MGE Communication & Sales Seminars.

-I hope to see you at one of our free seminars around the country, the upcoming calendar can be found here.
-And if you’d like help with anything, feel free to give me a call anytime at (800) 640-1140 or email AndrewH@mgeonline.com.
+I hope this helps!
+And if you’d like help with anything, request a free consultation here or feel free to give me a call anytime at (800) 640-1140 or email AndrewH@mgeonline.com.